-(d) The Secretary shall keep the records of membership, attendance, and minutes of the meetings of this Club and Board of Directors.
-The Secretary shall submit a report to the annual meeting of the club and at such other times as the President or the Board of Directors may require, and shall submit to the President and to the Board of Directors communications received on behalf of the club.
+(d) The Secretary shall keep the official records of membership, attendance, and minutes of the meetings of this Club and Board of Directors.
+The Secretary shall submit a report to the annual meeting of the club and at such other times as the President or the Board of Directors may require and shall submit to the President and to the Board of Directors communications received on behalf of the Club.
 The Secretary shall send out correspondence on behalf of the Club as directed by the Board of Directors.
 The Secretary shall keep a copy of the Bylaws at all board meetings, regular meetings, and annual meetings of the Club.
-The Secretary during his or her term will check to see if the Club’s nonprofit form is due to be filed (to maintain the Club’s charter) and file (if due) with the Secretary of the State of Texas (form filing required very 4 years).
+The Secretary during his or her term shall check to see if the Club’s nonprofit form is due to be filed (to maintain the Club’s charter) and file (if due) with the Secretary of the State of Texas (form filing required very 4 years).

-ARTICLE VII.
+ARTICLE VIII.
 BOARD OF DIRECTORS:

 Section 2.
 Each Director shall be a Full Member in good standing.

 Section 4.
-The Board of Directors shall determine the policies, approve the plan of activities of the club, approve the budget, approve the payment of all bills, take counsel with committees, and have general management of the Club.
+The Board of Directors shall determine the policies, approve the plan of activities of the Club, approve the budget, approve the payment of all bills, take counsel with committees, and have general management of the Club.

 Section 6.
 A quorum of the Board for conducting business shall be a minimum of three (3) Officers and four (4) Directors.

-ARTICLE VIII.
+ARTICLE IX.
 COMMITTEES, TEAMS, AND OTHER POSTS:

 Except as expressly provided herein to the contrary, the Board of Directors may appoint other committees, teams, and/or other posts, in accordance with Robert’s Rules of Order, to perform such duties as may be defined in their creation.

-ARTICLE IX.
-MEETINGS:
+ARTICLE X. MEETINGS:

 Section 1.
 The election of officers and directors shall be held at the annual meeting in February.

 Section 3.
-At the regular meeting of this Club in each January the Nominating Committee shall submit to the membership a list of nominees for officers for each office to be filled and a list of nominees for directors not exceeding the number of directors to be elected plus five.
+At the regular meeting of this Club in each January the Nominating/Election Committee shall submit to the membership a list of nominees for officers for each office to be filled and a list of nominees for directors.
+The President shall ask the membership for further nominations from the floor for each office.

-Section 7.
+Section 6.
 At the annual meeting the President shall appoint three (3) Tellers.
 The duties of the Tellers shall be to distribute, collect, and count the ballots and report the results to the President, who shall announce the same to the Club.

-Section 9.
+Section 8.
 A majority of all votes cast by eligible members shall be necessary to determine the choice of any officer to be elected.
 In the event any ballot does not show a majority for any nominee for any particular office, the President shall call for a second vote.
 Prior to the second ballot, the nominee having the lowest vote on the first ballot shall be dropped and in each succeeding ballot the same procedure shall be followed until one (1) nominee receives a majority of all votes cast.

-Section 10.
+Section 9.
 If the name of more than the number of directors to be elected is placed in nomination, the person receiving the greatest number of votes up to the number of directors to be elected shall be declared elected.

-Section 11.
+Section 10.
 In the case of a vacancy in the office of the President, the Vice President shall succeed to the office.
-In the case of a vacancy in the office of Vice President, Secretary, Treasurer, or Director, the vacancy shall be filled by an election by the Club at a regular meeting, upon at least one (1) month’s notice of nomination or nominations by the Board of Directors.
+In the case of a vacancy in the office of Vice President, Secretary, Treasurer, or Director, the vacancy shall be filled by an election by the Club at a regular meeting, upon at least one (1) months’ notice of nomination or nominations by the Board of Directors.

-Section 13.
+Section 12.
 Nothing contained in this article shall be construed as limiting the right of the membership to make further nomination from the floor at the annual meeting or at regular meeting to fill a vacancy.

-ARTICLE XI.
+ARTICLE XII.
 PUBLIC ACTIVITIES:

 Section 1.
-The Club shall take no action on any question, proposed legislation, or recommendation until that question or proposed legislation or recommendation has been submitted to the Board of Directors.
+The Club shall take no action on any question, proposed legislation, or recommendation until that question or proposed legislation, or recommendation has been submitted to the Board of Directors.

-ARTICLE XII.
+ARTICLE XIII.
 REVENUE:

 Section 2.
 Revenue from sources other than those defined in this article may be raised as determined by the Board of Directors.

-ARTICLE XIII.
+ARTICLE XIV.
 FINANCE: